-Miscarriage or Abortion is a clinical condition which is defined as the loss of pregnancy before the age of viability.
-Age of viability is the minimum gestational age at which a fetus can survive in the world, if given birth by any chance.
-Age of viability according to recent data analysis is now 20 weeks of gestation.
-So, we can say that miscarriage is the loss of pregnancy before 20th week of gestation.
-After the 20th week, term intrauterine fetal death can be used but miscarriage is not applicable.
+Miscarriage or Abortion is a clinical condition that is defined as the loss of pregnancy before the age of viability.
+Age of viability is the minimum gestational age at which a fetus can survive in the world if given birth by any chance.
+The age of viability according to recent data analysis is now 20 weeks of gestation.
+So, we can say that miscarriage is the loss of pregnancy before the 20th week of gestation.
+After the 20th week, the term intrauterine fetal death can be used but miscarriage is not applicable.

 Types of miscarriages

-There are many types of miscarriages which depend upon the process how miscarriage happened.
-It is important to know the types of miscarriages because this knowledge applies both in medical management and
+There are many types of miscarriages that depend upon the process of how the miscarriage happened.
+It is important to know the types of miscarriages because this knowledge applies both in medical management and medico-legal scenarios.

-- A Spontaneous miscarriage is the one which happens without the intervention by humans in any form.
+1. A Spontaneous miscarriage is one which happens without the intervention of humans in any form.

 Miscarriage certificate-Why is it important?